In my last blogpost, I showed a script I use to test en view an ARM Template deployment.

 Setting up the build.

 A new page starts and you can choose a template.
-Most of the standard builds are useable for applications.
-To deploy Azure resources, only an empty pipeline or YAML are useful (at the time of writing).
-We are going to use an empty pipeline for now.
-The reason is that you don’t need to know YAML for it and we agreed to keep it simple.
-It’s all the way at the bottom.
+Most of the standard builds are usable for applications.
+To deploy Azure resources, only an empty pipeline is useful (at the time of writing).
+It’s all the way at the bottom, or at the top, called “Empty job” .
 Click it and select Apply.

 The Name of the Build pipeline by default will be the name of the project.
 Change it to the name of the repository and add –CI